litneet64/inf-295-csp/README.md

-# Simple Evolutive Algorithm for the CSP
+# Simple Solver for the CSP
-Solver for the Car Sequencing Problem on C++ using both Backtracking and an Evolutive Algorithm.
-Made for the Artificial Intelligence course (INF-295) at UTFSM.
+Solver for the Car Sequencing Problem on C++ using either Backtracking or an Evolutive Algorithm.
+Made for the Artificial Intelligence course (INF-295) at UTFSM, 2021-1.

 Features a cross-over operator using Large Neighborhood Search (LNS) and a hybrid mutation operator.